brenosilver/CityFuture/README.md

 C# 3D City Building Game using the Unity Engine

-The goal is to have a game much deeper than the current city building games currently available.
+The goal of having a game much deeper than the current city building games currently available.

 Chain of production
 ----------------